J-Champagne/List_in_Time/README.md

 3. Fill a list by searching from databases on the internet.

-4. Various actions are available for tailoring each item on your list such as adding a comment, setting as favorite, deleting, and giving it a score.
+4. A multitude of actions for tailoring each item on your list such as adding a comment, setting as favorite, deleting, and giving it a score.

 5. Various sorting options to better visualize your existing lists.